 Sierra Leone (and expanding)

-Dorothy Peace Centre and Judy Trust aim to relieve poverty and look at ways of preventing violence in communities across West Africa.
+The Dorothy Foundation aims to relieve poverty and look at ways of preventing violence in communities across West Africa.
 Our first area of work is the Rokel area which is east of Freetown, Sierra Leone.
 We have interested people in Ghana and Liberia who are also asking for us to work with them but lack of funding has prevented this so far.
 We aim to look at whole communities and work with local people to raise their living standards and give hope by involving them in decision making.
 In the Rokel area we are currently building a clinic and digging wells and developing a peace and education centre.